Gizra/Gizra-Way-Book/how_to_solve_a_problem.md

 Assumptions are good but need to be taken with a pinch of salt.
 You shouldn't dive in too deeply just based on your assumption without verifying every step.
 For example, don't waste time on debugging line by line a certain module before you have asserted that it's indeed the one to blame.

 The first step for diving into a bug is not using a scalpel, but rather a D9.
-This means that the first steps don't require slow and tedious debugging of every line of code, but rather big and radical changes.
+This means that the first steps don't require slow and tedious examniation of lots of code, but rather big and radical changes.
 Examples:

 Problem: You think a bug is a result of some module.
 You are not sure exactly which line
 Solution: Completely delete the file